To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science activity ideas.

 Making Giant Sweets

 Investigate how to make your sweets bigger, by leaving them cold and warm water for a couple of hours.
 What happens?
-Our gummi bear double in size!
+Our gummi bear doubled in size!

 Try different types of sweets and compare the changes.